rowatc/Diplomacy-AI/README.md

 #### Sharp (1978), "[The game of Diplomacy](https://books.google.co.uk/books?isbn=0213166763)"

-Written with dated verve, this book colourfully introduces Diplomacy theory, including opening and endgame theory.
+Written with dated verve, this book colourfully introduces Diplomacy theory, including opening and endgame theory informed by basic statistics.
 Available online [here](http://www.diplomacy-archive.com/god.htm).

+> consider one of the most important facts about the game of Diplomacy: each player is outnumbered six to one

 > I had pulled off a particularly vicious stab (not even a very good one, as it turned out) on an ally who had served me faithfully for five game years.
 I waited, cringing, for the next development; and there in the next post was a letter with the familiar postmark.
 I opened it apprehensively.
 > 'Dear Richard,' it began.
 'Ouch!
 That hurt.
 It looks as if I shall be playing a rather minor role in our partnership from now on. ...'
 And it went on to discuss some tactical possibilities for the coming season.
 Now, this letter had two effects: first, it made me feel like a louse; second, it induced me to let him off the hook, because I knew that in the last resort I would rather get a letter from him than from any of the other potential allies in that area.
 That is the way to treat a stab.

+> I once induced England to play it as part of an elaborate long-term bargain: England was never to occupy the North Sea, in exchange for which Germany undertook to build no fleets at all.

 #### Kostick (2015), "[The Art of Correspondence in the Game of Diplomacy](https://books.google.co.uk/books?isbn=0993415105)"